-A little over a year into the wait period, we were put in contact with an expectant mother, *Kristie, who was three months pregnant and was trying to decide what to do with her unborn child.
+A little over a year into the waiting period, we were put in contact with an expectant mother, *Kristie, who was three months pregnant and was trying to decide what to do with her unborn child.
 She had heard of us through someone who knew our story and wanted to know if we would consider adopting her baby.
-In order to help her choose life, we agreed, but we put her in contact with our adoption agency so she could have the support that she would need during and after her pregnancy.
+To help her choose life, we agreed, but we put her in contact with our adoption agency so she could have the support that she would need during and after her pregnancy.

 A few weeks later in the middle of the night, we received a call that Kristie was in labor in a hospital an hour away.
 We raced to get to the hospital because Kristie wanted me in the delivery room, and I was not about to miss that opportunity.
 After a night of listening to the fetal monitor piping Savannah’s heartbeat through the room, the doctors discharged Kristie.
 A few days later in the early hours of the morning, Kristie was admitted to the hospital, this time in active labor.
 We once again raced to the hospital.
 As we walked in the doors, the nurse said that that the baby was on her way.
 Eric waited outside the room, and I took my requested place at Kristie’s side.
 I took her hand and held it the entire delivery.